Michael Fahy: "Stroke" nickname

 Fahy acquired the nickname "Stroke" (Irish slang for a sly political manoeuvre) in the 1970s from a local journalist after he convinced the Fianna Fáil national executive to add his name to the local election ticket when the local party had left it out.
 An advertisement in the Galway Advertiser during his 1987 election campaign has the headline The "Stroke" For Galway West.
 In quashing his 2007 conviction for misappropriation, Justice Finnegan noted "The name by which the applicant is popularly known and which it is likely was known to some at least of a Galway jury could well exacerbate the prejudice having regard to the nature of the offences with which the applicant is charged."
 After the success of his 2011 appeal, Fahy's solicitor released a statement:

-Cllr Fahy is also particularly anxious to have the media refrain from referring to him as 'The Stroke' in the future.
-He never took offence at the term in the past, because it was used in the context of a different situation.
-But he never stood before the people as 'The Stroke' Fahy and he would be grateful if the media would henceforth refer to him by his proper name.

 Misappropriation conviction

 In 2002–03, a road beside Fahy's farm was being widened, using funds allocated from the Community Involvement Scheme.
 A contractor erected 2,506 metres of fencing on Fahy's farm.
 Fahy later claimed in court that he had a verbal agreement to supply an equivalent value of rubble from his farm for the roadworks.
 The contractor was paid by the council in 2002 for an invoice of €7,055, and submitted another invoice in 2003 for €7,523.
 After a council investigation, Fahy reimbursed the council for €7,055 and apologised for any embarrassment.
 In March 2004, the Galway county manager asked Fahy to pay €3,000 to charity; he donated that sum to the Ardrahan Lourdes Invalid Fund.
 An Irish Independent journalist submitted a request for details under freedom of information legislation, and a Garda investigation was begun.
 When news of this became public in September 2004, Fahy resigned from Fianna Fáil, although local Fianna Fáil TD Joe Callanan and councillor Michael Regan supported him at his trial.

 In March 2007 at Galway Circuit Criminal Court in Loughrea a jury took 2½ hours to find him guilty on seven counts: